About Me

 Editors, like puzzlers, require intense focus and tenacity.
 They must follow a strict set of rules, but also be open to bending them in the right circumstances.
 Editors are often immersed in the minutiae of grammar and syntax, but must also be able to see the forest for the trees.
 To transform a text, whether through small tweaks or major structural changes, is—like finishing a puzzle—a deeply satisfying experience.

-Editing Philosophy.
+Editing Philosophy

 Intention is crucial in writing, and this is especially true of legal writing.